MOAA Junior Officer of Year recognition for Naval Hospital Bremerton MSC officer

+From daily operational readiness support to unexpected community relations assistance to surprising Armed Force Day recognition, such has been the standard of late for Navy Lt.
+Erica Fallon.

-Lt.
-Erica Fallon (middle) Naval Hospital Bremerton Physical and Occupational Therapy department head was recognized as a MOAA Junior Officer of the Year by The Military Officers Association of America, Kitsap Chapter, May 15, 2026.
-Fallon was presented the award by retired U.S. Army Col. Char Godec (right), after being introduced to attendees at the Armed Forces Week luncheon by Capt.
-Karla Lepore (left) Naval Hospital Bremerton director and Navy Medicine Readiness Training Command Bremerton commanding officer (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs)
+Fallon, Naval Hospital Bremerton Physical and Occupational Therapy department head was recognized as a MOAA Junior Officer of the Year by The Military Officers Association of America, Kitsap Chapter, May 15, 2026.

+“Since being assigned to NHB about 18 months ago, she has consistently demonstrated exceptional leadership and clinical excellence,” exclaimed Capt.
+Karla Lepore, Naval Hospital Bremerton director and Navy Medicine Readiness Training Command Bremerton commanding officer, who also addressed the MOAA chapter at their monthly meeting last month.
+“She runs Physical Therapy and Occupational Therapy department, which is our busiest, seeing over 16,000 appointments every year and even with all her duties, she still manages to see approximately 2,500 to 3,000 patients herself.
+She represents the best of Navy Medicine."

+"Thank you to the MOAA Kitsap Chapter for being honored with this award.
+I'm very humbled to be recognized with the individual award but I can't do anything without my team, my commanding officer, my director, my mentors and especially my Sailors.
+I can't do half of what I do without them," said Fallon.

 |Date Taken: